dcomp-leris/NiCoLE/README.md

-*This paper was accepted and presented in the IFIP Networking 2026 Conference.*
+*This paper was accepted and will be presented in the IFIP Networking 2026 Conference on 2026/05/24.*
-*This repository is run to present the NICoLE!*

-NICoLE (Network Inference for Congestion-aware Low-latency Optimization) is a compact LLM-based controller for congestion-aware RTP/WebRTC adaptive video streaming.
+**Note**: NICoLE (Network Inference for Congestion-aware Low-latency Optimization) is a compact LLM-based controller for congestion-aware RTP/WebRTC adaptive video streaming.

 <img width="905" height="448" alt="image" src="https://github.com/user-attachments/assets/ca4fed0d-30e6-4007-b111-758d7931fa8a" />